HarshiChandrafari/Movie_recommendation_using_cpp/README.md

 ### Data Format

+We have used data from this link - [https://www.kaggle.com/datasets/shubhammehta21/movie-lens-small-latest-dataset]

 1. **Movies Data**: The movie dataset contains movie IDs, titles, and tags (optional).
 Each movie is represented as:
    ```csv
    movie_id, movie_title, movie_tags